WIPACrepo/keycloak-rest-services/README.md

 It is possible to manually run all of the basic operations for controlling users and groups.

-1. Bootstrap KeyCloak
+1. Bootstrap Keycloak

-    If you do not already have a KeyCloak instance, start a test instance as shown above.
+    If you do not already have a Keycloak instance, start a test instance as shown above.
     Then, run the bootstrap script to create a realm and the REST service account:

     ```bash